TokenScript-Framework/papers/src/papers/smart-token-paper.md

 In essence, the trajectory of Web 2.0 innovation is not solely constrained by the technical ingenuity of developers but is significantly influenced by the strategic priorities of the incumbent Internet powerhouses.
 The current ecosystem operates under a paradigm where new entrants are beholden to the established trust anchors, which act as gatekeepers of progress.
 This dynamic has led to a web landscape that, while ostensibly advancing under the leadership of tech giants, is in fact characterized by a latent inertia.
 Innovators find themselves in a position analogous to infantry in an army, where their advance is not limited by their own capabilities but by the strategic decisions of the commanding officers.
 The result is a web environment that is less a meritocracy of ideas and more a hierarchy of trust, with innovation potential tethered to the discretion of a few dominant entities.

-# The Next-Generation Web: A Paradigm of Decentralized Trust and Integration
+# The Token-Centric Web: A Paradigm of Decentralized Trust and Integration

 The next-generation web, as envisioned in this paper, represents a paradigm shift from the centralized trust anchors of today to a decentralized and integrated ecosystem.
 This transformation is predicated on the ability to establish trust anchors independently of internet giants, thereby democratizing the web's trust infrastructure.
 In this chapter, we will explore the implications of this shift, the areas it would revolutionize, and how it culminates in a web defined by limitless integration.